xmaysonnave/tiddlywiki-ipfs/README.md

 <a name="developer-building-tiddlywiki"/>

 The repository contains several scripts who build TiddWiki instances bundled with `Ipfs with TiddlyWiki`.
 The [package.json](https://github.com/xmaysonnave/tiddlywiki-ipfs/blob/master/package.json) references several options:

+* build-all-dev
-* all
+* build-all
-* all-dev
+* build-tiddlywiki-ipfs
-* browserify
+* run-browserify
-* prepare
+* run-prepare-dev
-* prepare-dev
+* run-prepare
-* tiddlywiki-ipfs
+* test

-Use the `all` script to build an Ipfs with TiddlyWiki instances.
+Use the `build-all` script to build an Ipfs with TiddlyWiki instances.
 The `wiki` directory will be populated:
 * favicon.ico
 * index.html